qforestlab/UGent-hpc-introduction/README.md

 # UGent-hpc-introduction
 This repository is not meant as a tutorial itself but to help you navigate the journey of using a hpc cluster.
-Below we described the nessescariry steps to work with the hpc cluster for UGent and link to the university pages with relevant information.
-If you are curious what a hpc cluster is and whetehr it would be useful for your research vist https://docs.hpc.ugent.be/Windows/introduction/
+Below we described the necessary steps to work with the hpc cluster for UGent and link to the university pages with relevant information.
+If you are curious what a hpc cluster is and whether it would be useful for your research vist https://docs.hpc.ugent.be/Windows/introduction/

 ## Create a vsc account
 The first step to working with the hpc cluster is through a vsc account (https://docs.hpc.ugent.be/Windows/account/), you can also generate a public and private key-pair to ensure safe access to the cluster but this is not required if you exclusively use the web-interface.